 Snowflake Temporary tables are also useful during ETL workflows for expedited staging without the overhead of permanent storage.
 For instance, you could extract data from an upstream source, land it into a temporary table, transform and cleanse it, and then insert the final output into a permanent table for longer-term persistence, as we will cover in depth in a later example.

-How to Create a Snowflake Temporary Table?
+How to Create a Temporary Table in Snowflake?

 Creating a Snowflake temporary table uses the same CREATE TABLE syntax as regular Snowflake tables, with the addition of the TEMPORARY keyword: